 - Mid-career candidates who are currently employed, for instance in education, local government, or environmental consultancy, who want a continuing professional development opportunity that allows them to enhance their skills in areas relevant to their job

 If you are a part-time student and are combining your studies with paid employment, your employment should normally be related to your research project.

 You can start at an MbR any time of year (on the first day of any month).

 Learning and teaching

-As an MbR student you will have regular meetings with your supervisors and will receive training in research skills on the University of Leeds' research student training programme.
+As a Masters by Research student, you will have regular meetings with your supervisors and will receive training in research skills on the University of Leeds' research student training programme.
 You will join a large and dynamic community of research students in one of the UK's highest-rated Geography departments.

-The MbR is assessed by a thesis of up to 30,000 words (typically 15,000-20,000 words in physical geography), and by an oral examination.
-One key learning outcome of the MbR is that your research should be of a publishable standard, and once you have passed your exam we will offer advice about preparing your work for publication.
+The Masters by Research is assessed by a thesis of up to 30,000 words (typically 15,000-20,000 words in physical geography), and by an oral examination.
+One key learning outcome of the Masters is that your research should be of a publishable standard, and once you have passed your exam we will offer advice about preparing your work for publication.

 You will need at least a UK 2:1 honours degree or equivalent.

 English language requirements